article / Global politics

 In ten EU countries, only % of the public now views the United States as an ally, while as many as % consider it a competitor or enemy—in some EU member states, this proportion approaches %.
 The situation is slightly better in the United Kingdom, but only % of people still regard the United States as an ally sharing common interests and values.
 The shift in Ukraine is even more dramatic: Ukrainians, who once saw the United States as their greatest ally, now look more toward Brussels than Washington.
 Only % of Ukrainians still view the United States as an ally, far lower than the % recorded during the same period last year; meanwhile, % regard the European Union as an ally.
 India is the only country in this survey where more than half (%) of the population still considers the United States an ally.

 The root of this trust crisis is directly linked to the policy shifts and diplomatic style of the Trump administration.
-Trump's "America First" agenda manifested in imposing high tariffs on allies and adversaries alike, publicly questioning U.S.-led alliance systems such as NATO, and Vice President J.D.
-Vance's sharp criticism of European countries' internal affairs at the Munich Security Conference.
-Recently, Trump and his Deputy Chief of Staff Stephen Miller even refused to rule out the possibility of military action against Greenland, which belongs to NATO ally Denmark.
-These actions send a clear signal to the world: The United States is transforming from an "exceptional" nation committed to upholding the liberal international order into a "normal," transactional great power pursuing its own interests.
+Trump’s "America First" agenda manifested in imposing high tariffs on allies and adversaries alike, openly questioning U.S.-led alliance systems such as NATO, and Vice President J.D.
+Vance’s sharp criticism of European countries' domestic affairs at the Munich Security Conference.
+Recently, Trump and his Deputy Chief of Staff Stephen Miller even refused to rule out the possibility of military action against Greenland, a territory of NATO ally Denmark.
+These actions send a clear signal to the world: the United States is transforming from an exceptional nation committed to upholding the liberal international order into a transactional great power pursuing its own interests.

 The global public appears to have accepted this shift.
-In countries such as India, Turkey, China, and Ukraine, a significant number of people believe that Trump has been "successful," at least in defending American interests.
-However, the cost of this "success" has been the alienation of allies and the dissipation of global leadership.
-Surveys indicate that in most countries, the proportion of people who believe that Trump's re-election would be beneficial to Americans, their own country, and even world peace has generally declined compared to a year ago.
-In India, which once held fervent expectations for Trump's return, the support rate has plummeted from % at the end of the year to %.
+In countries such as India, Turkey, China, and Ukraine, a significant number of people believe that Trump has been successful, at least in defending U.S. interests.
+However, the cost of this success has been the alienation of allies and the dissipation of global leadership.
+Surveys indicate that in most countries, the proportion of people who believe that Trump's re-election would be beneficial for Americans, their own country, and even world peace has generally declined compared to a year ago.
+In India, which once held high expectations for Trump's return, the support rate plummeted from 84% at the end of 2024 to 53%.

 Geopolitical Cognitive Reconstruction: Europe's Dilemma and the World's Repositioning